 The combination of increased classroom space and four-year degree programs sparked a period of tremendous growth in enrollment and facilities.
 In 1961, the year after the College moved to West Haven, the graduating class numbered seventy-five.
 Fifty-six years later, the figure has climbed to 2,114 for all of 2017.

 New Haven College received full accreditation for its baccalaureate programs from the New England Association of Schools and Colleges in 1966.
-In 1969, the College took a major step forward with the addition of the Graduate School.
-Initially offering programs in business administration and industrial engineering, the Graduate School expanded rapidly.
+In 1969, the College took a major step forward with the addition of graduate programs.
+Initially offering programs in business administration and industrial engineering, the graduate programs expanded rapidly.

 Today, more than thirty master’s programs, along with a wide variety of graduate certificates, offer the approximately 1,700 graduate students many choices for post-baccalaureate study.

 In 1970, on the fiftieth anniversary of its founding, New Haven College became the University of New Haven, reflecting the increased scope and the diversity of academic programs offered.
-Today, the University offers a rich variety of undergraduate and graduate degree programs in six schools: the College of Arts and Sciences, the Pompea College of Business, the Tagliatela College of Engineering, the Henry C. Lee College of Criminal Justice and Forensic Sciences, the School of Health Sciences, and the Graduate School.
+Today, the University offers a rich variety of undergraduate and graduate degree programs in five schools: the College of Arts and Sciences, the Pompea College of Business, the Tagliatela College of Engineering, the Henry C. Lee College of Criminal Justice and Forensic Sciences, and the School of Health Sciences.